 Unless you live next door to an emergency clinic that never closes, you need to keep a first aid kit on hand and learn how to take care of choking and other problems yourself.

-One tool that I recommend every dog owner keep on hand is a .
+One tool that I recommend every dog owner keep on hand is a stethoscope.
 I keep an extra in my kitchen and another in my barn since they are inexpensive, lightweight, simple to use, and easy to become familiar with.
-Take a look at the stethoscope here. stethoscope
+Take a look at the stethoscope linked above.

 Even if you are comfortable listening to your dog's normal chest sounds, be sure to take your dog to an emergency vet after the incident is over.
 His mouth may be scratched up, larynx damaged, ribs may be broken, and he may have even vomited and aspirated (which will lead to pneumonia).